DeepDiverGuy/django-swiftapi/README.md

     create_custom_permissions_list = [permissions.AllowAny]
 ```

 As simple as that!
-You can enable this functionality for others too or you can incorporate your own authentication classes for each operation, using:
+You can enable this functionality for others too or you can incorporate your own customized authentication classes for each operation, using:
 ```python
 retrieve_one_custom_permissions_list: list = []
 filter_custom_permissions_list: list = []